Finding Freedom in the Kitchen

 That was the lightbulb moment for me.

 When you buy something off the shelf, you’re trusting a label, a company whose goal isn’t your nourishment.
-Their goal is profit.
-The bottom line.
+Their goal is profit and the bottom line.

 But when you make it yourself, you know exactly what’s in it.
 Every ingredient, every step.
-And once you know that, you never have to buy it again.
+Once you know that, you never have to buy it again.
 That’s freedom.

 I went from “I could do that” to “I need to do that.”